eduardogpg/FLASK_facebook_messenger/README.md

-# Say Good Morning

-This is a simple messenger bot.

-You can modify this project easily.
+# Flask Project Facebook Messenger

+Facebook Messenger with the microframework Flask.

 Technologies :

-  - Python
+  - Python 2.7
+  - Flaks
-  - MongoDb
+  - MongoDB
-  - Flask Framework
+  - Pymongo

 You can also see the official documentation: